-The Family Medicine Clerkship (FMC) is a required, third-year rotation for all OHSU medical students.
+The Family Medicine Core Clinical Experience is a required, rotation for all OHSU medical students.
 It is not available to students from other institutions.
-It consists of four components:

-One half day per week is spent in interactive seminars/workshops at the OHSU Department of Family Medicine.
-A core set of seminars are presented to students by faculty which cover medical, social and practice-related issues.
+One half-day per week is spent in interactive seminars/workshops.
+A core set of seminars are presented to students by faculty to cover medical, social and practice-related issues.

-The OSCE uses standardized patients and clinical scenarios.
+The OSCE uses standardized patients in clinical scenarios.
 Students perform histories, exams and provide patient education in a clinical simulation.
-They receive immediate feedback from faculty.
-The OSCE is for student feedback as well as evaluation, and its placement in the second week allows students a chance to learn from the feedback they receive.
+The students receive immediate feedback from faculty.
+The OSCE is to allow students a chance to learn and implement strategies throughout their rotation.